arpit-mittal-ds/Data-Architect/2 - Data Architecture Foundations/Project-Designing-an-HR-Database/ReadMe.md

 # Project: Designing an HR Database
-Architect a database based on the business requirements for a Human Resources Department, combining all the skills, learnt so far!
+Architect a database based on the business requirements for a Human Resources Department.

 ## Project Overview
 In this project, I designed, built, and populated a database for the Human Resources (HR) Department at the imaginary Tech ABC Corp, a video game company.